BoognishSaves/Ranter/README.md

 ## Product Description:

 ### Social media over the last decade has been tasked with keeping their apps interesting and fun while allowing the opinionated to have a place to speak their mind.
-Statistics show that this combination has lead to a decline in usage because a user cannot meter whether there feed represents their current mood.
+Statistics show that this combination has lead to a decline in usage because a user cannot meter whether their feed represents their current mood.
 Our development team saw the need for a new type of social media platform that aims to create a home for what people have to say.
 Allowing the user to get their views out in public without adding any negativity to their goto social media platform.
-Ranter is an application designed to let you vent without concern, judment, or alerting your relatives to any conflicting opinions they may have.
+Ranter is an application designed to let you vent without concern, judgement, or alerting your relatives to any conflicting opinions they may have.
 Similar to Twitter, our platform allows the user to create a profile, post their feelings, and peruse their fellow Ranter's post.
 Should you develop regret over a past post, Ranter allows you to edit!!
 Our platform is free of advertisements and flashy design choices that may further agrivate the poster.
 Implementing a simple layout that resembles a comment card or lengthy letter to the management.
 Ranter wants the user to have an authentic experience.
 Furthermore, we  don't allow other Ranters to comment on your posts.
 Though you may have developed your opinion in the heat of the moment,  we want the thought to remain yours and free judgment.

 ## User Story: